AmarDange/Project-5-Indo-German/README.md

 **Homepage Tests**

 - Infinite scroll successfully works as the page will produce more posts when more than ten posts are present.
-- The lists of posts are all shown, with the author, date updated, author avatar, post title, image, content, number of reyakks and comments present.
+- The lists of posts are all shown, with the author, date updated, author avatar, post title, image, content, number of likes and comments present.
 - Author and avatar of posts are able clickable and will redirect user to profile page of that user.
-- If user is logged out, hovering over reyakk button will prompt user to log in.
+- If user is logged out, hovering over like button will prompt user to log in.
-- If user is logged in and NOT the author of the post, user is able to hover over reyakk button and choose to reyakk or unreyakk.
+- If user is logged in and NOT the author of the post, user is able to hover over like button and choose to like or unlike.
-- If user is logged in and IS the author of the post, a message will tell user they are not able to reyakk to their own posts.
+- If user is logged in and IS the author of the post, a message will tell user they are not able to like to their own posts.
-- Number of reyakks on the post will update accordingly and in real-time.
+- Number of likes on the post will update accordingly and in real-time.
-- All reyakked posts by a user will show up in the "Reyakked" link in navigation.
+- All liked posts by a user will show up in the "feed" link in navigation.
-- Popular Yakfiles are present on the right side on larger screens, and present at the top on smaller screens as well as the bottom to follow users.
-Popular Yakfiles correctly update based on who has the highest number of followers.
+- Popular Profiles are present on the right side on larger screens, and present at the top on smaller screens as well as the bottom to follow users.
+Popular Profiles correctly update based on who has the highest number of followers.
 Each username is clickable and will direct user to the profile page of the desired user.
-- If users are logged in, the users they do not already follow will have a 'Follow' button beside the username in Popular Yakfiles.
+- If users are logged in, the users they do not already follow will have a 'Follow' button beside the username in Popular Profiles.
-- If users are logged in, the users that they do follow will have an 'Unfollow' button beside the username in Popular Yakfiles.
+- If users are logged in, the users that they do follow will have an 'Unfollow' button beside the username in Popular Profiles.
 - Users are successfully able to search for posts based on content, title, and author.
 The search will take one second after the user stops typing before conducting the search.
-- When the page is loading (the posts, the Popular Yakfiles, or when they type in a search field), the Bootstrap spinner shows successfully.
+- When the page is loading (the posts, the Popular profiles, or when they type in a search field), the Bootstrap spinner shows successfully.
 - Homepage is fully responsive.

 **Post Tests**